 Saturday 27.
 At three this morning we were in the canoe, after having passed a very restless night from the persecution of the musquitoes.
-The weather was fine and calm, and our course West-South-West nine miles, when we came to the foot of a traverse, the opposite point in sight bearing South-West, distance twelve miles. bay is at least eight miles deep, and this course two miles more, in all ten miles.
-It now became very foggy, and as the bays were so numerous, we landed for two hours, when the weather cleared up; and we took the advantage of steering South thirteen miles, and passed several small bays, when we came to the point of a very deep one, whose extremity was not discernible; the land bearing South from us, at the distance of about ten miles. guide not having been here for eight winters, was at a loss what course to take, though as well as he could recollect, this bay appeared to be the entrance of the river.
-Accordingly, we steered down it, about West-South-West, till we were involved in a field of broken ice.
-We still could not discover the bottom of the bay, and a fog coming on, made it very difficult for us to get to an island to the South-West, and it was nearly dark when we effected a landing.
+The weather was fine and calm, and our course west-southwest nine miles, when we came to the foot of a traverse, the opposite point in sight bearing south-west, distance twelve miles.
+The bay is at least eight miles deep, and this course two miles more, in all ten miles.
+It now became very foggy, and as the bays were so numerous, we landed for two hours, when the weather cleared up; and we took the advantage of steering south thirteen miles, and passed several small bays, when we came to the point of a very deep one, whose extremity was not discernible; the land bearing south from us, at the distance of about ten miles.
+Our guide not having been here for eight winters, was at a loss what course to take, though as well as he could recollect, this bay appeared to be the entrance of the river.
+Accordingly, we steered down it, about west-south-west, till we were involved in a field of broken ice.
+We still could not discover the bottom of the bay, and a fog coming on, made it very difficult for us to get to an island to the south-west, and it was nearly dark when we effected alanding.

 Sunday 28.
-At a quarter past three we were again on the water, and as we could perceive no current setting into this bay, we made the best of our way to the point that bore South from us yesterday afternoon.
-We continued our course South three miles more, South by West seven miles, West fifteen miles, when, by observation, we were in 61 degrees North latitude; we then proceeded West-North-West two miles.
-Here we came to the foot of a traverse, the opposite land bearing South-West, distance fourteen miles, when we steered into a deep bay, about a Westerly course; and though we had no land a-head in sight, we indulged the hope of finding a passage, which, according to the Indian, would conduct us to the entrance of the river.
+At a quarter past three we were again on the water, and as we could perceive no current setting into this bay, we made the best of our way to the point that bore south from us yesterday afternoon.
+We continued our course south three miles more, south by west seven miles, west, fiften miles, when, by observation, we were in 61 degrees no the latitude; we then proceeded west-north-west two miles.
+Here we came to the foot of a traverse, the opposite land bearing south-west, distance fourteen tailes, when we steered into a deep bay, about a we terly course; and though we had no land a-head it again, we indulged the hope of finding a passage which, according to the Indian, would conduct us to the entrance of the river.

 Having a strong wind aft, we lost sight of the Indians, nor could we put on shore to wait for them, without risking material damage to the canoe, till we ran to the bottom of the bay, and were forced among the rushes; when we discovered that there was no passage there.
-In about two or three hours they joined us, but would not approach our fire, as there was no good ground for an encampment: they emptied their canoe of the water which it had taken in, and continued their route, but did not encamp till sunset.
-The English chief was very much irritated against the Red-Knife Indian, and even threatened to murder him, for having undertaken to guide us in a course of which he was ignorant; nor had we any reason to be satisfied with him, though he still continued to encourage us, by declaring that he recollected having passed from the river, through the woods, to the place where he had landed.
+In about two or three hours they joined us, but would not approach our fire, as there was no good ground for an encampment: they emptied their canoe of the water which it had taken in, and continued their route, but did not encamp till sun-The English chief was very much irritated against the Red-Knife Indian, and even threatened to murder him, for having undertaken to guide us in a course of which he was ignorant; nor had we any reason to be satisfied with him, though he still continued to encourage us, by declaring that he recollected having passed from the river, through the woods, to the place where he had landed.
 In the blowing weather to-day, we were obliged to make use of our large kettle, to keep our canoe from filling, although we did not carry above three feet sail.
 The Indians very narrowly escaped.